ayo-69/ayo-69/README.md

 ## Hi, I'm Isaac 👋

-I'm a Software Engineer and Geophysics student passionate about building solid, scalable backend systems and smart contracts.
+I'm a Software Engineer and Computer Science student passionate about building solid, scalable backend systems and smart contracts.
 I work mainly with Go, JavaScript, and Solidity, and I enjoy learning and shipping fast.

 ---